dlt-hub/dlt/docs/website/docs/walkthroughs/create-a-pipeline.md

 pip install -r requirements.txt
 ```

-## 2. Obtain and Add API credentials from GitHub
+## 2. Obtain and add API credentials from GitHub

 You will need to [sign in](https://github.com/login) to your github account and create your access token via [Personal access tokens page](https://github.com/settings/tokens).